List of Toy Story characters: Alisha Hawthorne

-Alisha Hawthorne was Buzz Lightyear's best friend and original Star Command partner.
+Alisha Hawthorne (voiced by Uzo Aduba) was Buzz Lightyear's best friend and commanding officer.
 She is one of Izzy's grandmothers.
-Initially exploring the planet of T'Kani Prime with Buzz and newly recruited Featheringstam, the three of them are forced to abort after learning of the plants hostile lifeforms.
+Initially exploring the planet of T'Kani Prime with Buzz and newly recruited Featheringstam, the three of them are forced to abort after learning of the planet's hostile life forms.
 Due to time dilation as a result of Buzz's multiple hyper-speed tests, Alisha dies due to old age and leaves a recording for Buzz, stating she's sorry she won't get to see him finish the mission.

+Commander Burnside

+Commander Calvin "Cal" Burnside (voiced by Isiah Whitlock Jr.) is Alisha Hawthorne's successor.